LambdaHack/LambdaHack/README.md

 On Linux, make sure you have the SDL2 libraries suite installed on your system (e.g., libsdl2, libsdl2-ttf).
-For Windows, the SDL2 library is already contained in the LambdaHack binary archive.
+For Windows, the SDL2 library is already contained in the game's binary archive.

 Screen and keyboard configuration